DiogoCarapito/blog/content/posts/3_nlp_summit_healtchare_2023.md

 ## 1. Best practices when developing NLP models

 Presented in the opening keynote by Dr. David Gondek, Chief Data Scientist at John Snow Labs, he sumarized some best practices that i found interesting as I’m beginning my NLP journey:
 - **Test your models!** - why would you expect untested software to work?
-Test your models with real data and real use cases and acess it’s performance.
+Test your models with real data and real use cases and assess it’s performance.
 - **Don’t reuse academic models in production** - published research ≠ building reliable systems, testing and fine-tuning are essencial parts of developing a functional tool.
-- **Test beyond accuracy** - Test for Rubustness, Bias, Fairness, Toxicity, Efficiency, Safety.
+- **Test beyond accuracy** - Test for Robustness, Bias, Fairness, Toxicity, Efficiency, Safety.
 John Snow Labs developed **[NLP test](https://nlptest.org/)** to help with model testing beyond regular benchmarks.

 ## 2. Mitigating bias in healthcare language models

-Gaurav Kaushik from ScienceIO presented a talk about **mitigating bias** in **healthcare language models** and the importance of it’s evaluation. **Performance benchmarks** lack the statistical power, they aren’t well validated enough and **don’t deincentivize the use of biased systems**.
+Gaurav Kaushik from ScienceIO presented a talk about **mitigating bias** in **healthcare language models** and the importance of its evaluation. **Performance benchmarks** lack the statistical power, they aren’t well validated enough and **don’t incentivize the use of biased systems**.

 - **Algorithmic bias**
   - Systematic and repeatable errors that yield unfair outcomes which benefit certain groups over others
   - Healthcare LP systems will influence clinical outcomes and therefore will mitigate or exacerbate outcome disparities
 - **Selection Bias** - data used in training the model does not represent real-world
-- **Label bias** - mismatch between annotations and target, e.g. due to judgement, human error, or label ambiguity
+- **Label bias** - mismatch between annotations and target, _e.g._ due to judgement, human error, or label ambiguity
 - **Training bias** - models amplify biases in the training data
 - **Semantic bias** - bias from input representations such as inappropriate word associations
 - **Demographic bias** - improper sensitivity to race or gender, or impaired performance on attributes related to subgroups